A Rigorous Construction of the Supersymmetric Path Integral Associated to a Compact Spin Manifold: Introduction

-where $[\gamma\|_s^t]^\Sigma$ denotes the parallel transport along $\gamma$ in the (real) spinor bundle $\Sigma$ and $\Delta_N$ the standard simplex.
-Our integral map $I_T$ is then defined essentially by integrating this function over $\L X$ with respect to the Wiener measure\footnote{Since the Wiener measure is defined on the {\em continuous loop space} $\L_c X$, we can at first only integrate differential forms that are restrictions of differential forms on $\L_c X$.}.
+Using the stochastic parallel transport and (iterated) Stratonovich integrals, the expression \eqref{ExplicitFormulaqIntro} has a canonical interpretation as the supertrace of a Clifford-algebra-valued function $Q(\theta)$, which is measurable with respect to the Wiener measure.
+Since the Wiener measure on the loop space is formally given by $e^{-S} \dd \gamma$, we arrive at the path integral formula

-Formula \eqref{DefinitionQIntro} works for differential forms $\theta$ that are wedge products of such one-forms on $\L X$ that are pathwise given by integrable co-vector fields.
-However, it turns out that formula \eqref{DefinitionQIntro} can be extended to a much larger class of differential forms on $\L X$.
-This pathwise extension of the $q$ functional will be one of the main concerns in this paper.

-Of course, at first glance, this formula seems not at all related to the top-degree component of $e^\omega \wedge \theta$ (whatever that may be).
-The relation is as follows: The right hand side in \eqref{DefinitionQIntro} has a natural interpretation as an element of a certain line bundle on the loop space (in fancy term, this is the transgression of the spin lifting gerbe on $X$).
-On the other hand, it turns out that $e^\omega \wedge \theta$ can be naturally interpreted as a section of the Pfaffian line bundle on $\L X$, associated to the covariant derivative $\nabla{\dot{\gamma}}$.
-These line bundles are naturally isomorphic as geometric line bundles, and the two sections correspond to each other under this isomorphism.
-This is explained precisely in our second paper \cite{HanischLudewig2}.

-Fundamental integrands for our integral map are the Bismut-Chern forms.
-For a vector bundle $\V$ with connection $\nabla$ on $X$, there is an associated differential form $\mathrm{BCh}(\V, \nabla)$, the (even) Bismut-Chern form, constructed by Bismut in \cite{MR786574}.
-Plugging this form into our integral map, we find for any $T>0$

-the index of the twisted (complex) Dirac operator corresponding to $(\V, \nabla)$.
-In particular, $I_T[1]$ equals the index for the Dirac operator on (complex) spinors.

-Similarly, corresponding to a smooth map $g: X \rightarrow \mathrm{U}_k$ (the $k$-th unitary group), there is the {\em odd Bismut-Chern character} $\mathrm{BCh}(g)$ constructed by Wilson in \cite{MR3457650}.
-Plugging this in, we get